My Favourite Mashed Potatoes

 6. Return the empty pot to low heat.

-7. Remove the skins of the potatoes and pass through the ricer (set on the finest setting) into the empty pot.
+8. Slip the skins from the potatoes and pass bald potatoes through the ricer set on the finest setting into the warm cream and butter in the pot.

 Wine Pairing